klust/macos-to-linux/docs/3_Software/3_03_SSHFS.md

 The version number (2.5.0 in June 2023, released back in 2014) also suggests that the macOS implementation is derived from an ancient version of the Linux sshfs implementation (which stopped at version 3.7.3).

-There is a form that saw [development as recent as the summer of 2022](https://github.com/tormodwill/macSSHFS) (at the time of writing in June 2023) but that fork also is still derived from a rather old version of the Linux sshfs implementation and hence may not solve all problems with the implementation by the macFUSE project.
+There is a fork that saw [development as recent as the summer of 2022](https://github.com/tormodwill/macSSHFS) (at the time of writing in June 2023) but that fork also is still derived from a rather old version of the Linux sshfs implementation and hence may not solve all problems with the implementation by the macFUSE project.
 According to the README file this is because the macFUSE